vhenzl/farnostpribyslav.wz.cz/docs/zpravy-data-model.md

 - If `foto_popisek` is empty or contains fewer entries than `foto_pocet`, the code still renders images and uses an empty string for missing captions.
 This yields empty alt text and headings but no fatal error (just PHP notices in verbose modes).
 - Captions may include non-ASCII characters and even HTML; data are stored in `utf8mb4`.
 Ensure the UI encodes `foto_popisek` correctly (use `http_build_query(['fp' => [ ... ]])`-style encoding when saving) and avoids double-escaping.
 The legacy code applies `stripslashes()` when outputting captions.
-- The gallery only looks in the top-level `foto/` directory; there is no per-article subfolder.
+- The gallery only looks in the `data/foto/` directory; there is no per-article subfolder.

 Rendering notes for photos (read-only):